refuel-ai/autolabel/README.md

 ─────────────────────────────────────────

 Prompt Example:
-You are an expert at analyzing the sentiment of moview reviews.
+You are an expert at analyzing the sentiment of movie reviews.
 Your job is to classify the provided movie review into one of the following labels: [positive, negative, neutral]

 You will return the answer with just one element: "the correct label"